States Nevada

 Opt-Out:

 While it is highly discouraged, a parent may refuse screening of their newborn for personal and/or religious beliefs.
 In the event that a parent does wish to object, your doctor will fully inform you about the process and all screening conditions and then obtain a signed Newborn Screening Test Refusal (informed dissent) document.
-This should be placed in the infant’s medical record and one copy sent to the Nevada Department of Health and Human Services Division of Public and Behavioral Healthand another to OSPHL.
+This should be placed in the infant’s medical record and one copy sent to the Nevada Department of Health and Human Services Division of Public and Behavioral Health and another to NSPHL.

 Support for families: